archont00/arch-linux-luks-tpm-boot/README.md

 ## The early userspace boot process

-That is how it works:
+This is how it works:
 * UEFI will store its measurements to PCR 0 - 7 and run GRUB boot loader.
-* GRUB will store its measurements to PCR 8 - 9 and run the /boot/vmlinuz-linux-lts kernel with its initial ramdisk from /boot/initramfs-linux-lts.img.
+* GRUB will store its measurements to PCR 8 - 9 and run the `/boot/vmlinuz-linux-lts` kernel with its initial ramdisk from `/boot/initramfs-linux-lts.img`.
-* Kernel will start init process - in this case managed by systemd.
+* Kernel will start init process - in my case managed by systemd.
 * systemd will start various service unit files, including `/usr/lib/systemd/system/sysinit.target.wants/tpm.service`, which will start `tcsd` daemon, read the LUKS key from NVRAM and store it to `/secret_key.bin`.
-* Then, systemd will continue - unlock LUKS partition, active LVM, mount real root, destroy initramfs and hand-over init to the real root.
+* Then, systemd will continue - unlock the LUKS partition, activate LVM, mount real root file system, destroy initramfs and hand-over init to the real root.

 ## Testing